 Sourdough may assist in blood sugar control

-One of sourdoughs health benefits is in the ability to assist in controlling blood sugar.
+One of sourdoughs health benefits is the ability to assist in controlling blood sugar.
 The reason behind it is not fully understood yet, but sourdough may affect blood sugars and insulin levels better than other types of bread.
 Researchers believe the fermentation process modifies the structure of the carb molecules, reducing the bread’s glycemic index (GI); slowing the rate that sugars enter the bloodstream.

 You eat less of it

-Sourdough has more flavour, fuller smell and is better absorbed by fillings than boring sliced bread.
+Sourdough has more flavour, a fuller smell and is better absorbed by fillings than boring sliced bread.
 Sourdough bread is more satisfying than its counterpart.
 The upside is you’ll eat less of it in a meal.
 If watching your diet, eating sourdough bread can be a great solution for eating fewer carbs!

-Does Sourdough bread have Probiotics?
+Does Sourdough bread have probiotics?

 Is one of the sourdough health benefits containing probiotics?
 Not to confuse you, but the answer is yes…. and no.

 Sourdough starts off containing probiotics; that is what the starter is, after all – good bacteria.
 However, the bacteria will die off as the bread is baked due to the temperature when baking.
 So, no, once baked, sourdough bread does not contain any probiotics.
 But, it is still healthy since probiotics were present during the dough-making process yet, prebiotics will remain in the bread after the baking process.